ashwathrabindranath/DAT-23-NYC/final_project.md

 ### Submit an outline

-Please submit a consice plan of your project
+Please submit a concise plan of your project
 - Main problem to solve
 - Description of dataset, and you will you obtain it
 - Hypothesis